IntroQG/site/source/lessons/L4/solving-advection.rst

 Goals of these notes
 --------------------

-- Introduce the advection-diffusion equation
+- Introduce the advection-diffusion equation for heat transfer
 - Find solution for steady-state heat transfer with a constant surface heat flux
 - Find solution for steady-state heat transfer with a constant basal temperature